thejayanshbagga/savify-app/README.md

 yaml

-Then scan the QR code using the Expo Go app on your iOS or Android device.
+Then, scan the QR code using the Expo Go app on your iOS or Android device.

 ---